proj-courseware/users-service/docs/guides/local-development.md

 ### Email Testing

-- All emails go to MailHog during development
+- All emails go to Mailpit during development
 - No real emails are sent
 - Test email templates in web interface